“They (Dwight Schar, Randall Greene, Paul Simonson) are not engaged in fraud or embezzlement.”

 Mr. Randazza is not a fascist, racist, homophobic, or a pedophile.

-Nowhere in the extensive body of work is Mr. Randazza referred to as a fascist, racist, homophobic, or a pedophile.
+Nowhere in the extensive body of work is Corrupt Randazza referred to as a fascist, racist, homophobic, or a pedophile.
 However, he is by his profession an associate and a defender of fascists and racists.
 And his writings have given defenses for the legalization of child pornography.

 The true position is that Mr. Arrighi and Mr. McCullough have no connection to Bella Collina and the Publications intend to create a false connection to our clients.